pczerkas/ubuntu-terraform-aws-kubernetes/README.md

 ## Updates

-* *01.8.2022* Update Caliaco, split manifests to bgp/vxlan
+* *01.8.2022* Update Calico, split manifests to bgp/vxlan
 * *16.7.2022* Update to Kubernetes 1.24.3
 * *27.6.2022* Update to Kubernetes 1.24.2
 * *11.6.2022* Update to Kubernetes 1.24.1 + update addons + remove dependency on the template provider